samozzy/valentina-stardreamer/_content/games.md

 # Download these to play at home!

 You can either print them out and use pens and pencils, or fill them in digitally using your mouse or touch screen.
+Click on an image to download it.

 <div class="row img-games mb-4">
   <div class="col-12 col-md-6">